Best Weather Station Manufacturer | Coda Sensors

 Signal Detection: When the sensor is in the solution, the measuring electrode detects the redox reaction.
 It then creates a change in potential.

-Signal Amplification: The change is usually small.
-You need an amplifier to make the signal measurable.
+Signal Amplification: The change is often small.
+You need an amplifier to make the signal easy to measure.

 Signal Processing: The amplified signal can have noise or interference.
 People use filters to clean and improve the signal.
 This helps make sure the output signal is stable and accurate.

 Signal Conversion: The system changes the processed signal into digital or analog form.
-This usually happens through an analog-to-digital converter (ADC).
-The output goes to a data acquisition system or a control system.
+This usually happens with an analog-to-digital converter (ADC).
+The output then goes to a data acquisition system or a control system.

 Applications